Vsevolod Ivanov: Biography

 Later, Ivanov came under fire from Communist critics who claimed his works were too pessimistic and that it was not clear whether the Reds or Whites were the heroes.

-He wrote two novels in the 1930s, Adventures of a Fakir (1935) and Parkhomenko (1938).
-During the Second World War, Ivanov worked as a war correspondent for Izvestia.
-During the Great Purge, he declared his "creative hatred" for those accused of being enemies of the people, provoking Leon Trotsky, who had previously praised Ivanov's work, to describe him as a 'miniature Gorky' - "Not a prostitute by nature, he preferred to remain quiet as long as possible but the time came when silence meant civil and perhaps physical annihilation: it is not a 'creative hatred' that guides the pen of these writers but paralysing fear."
+Ivanov wrote two novels in the 1930s, Adventures of a Fakir (1935) and Parkhomenko (1938).
+During the Second World War, he was a war correspondent for Izvestia.
+During the Great Purge, he declared his "creative hatred" for those accused of being enemies of the people, provoking Leon Trotsky, who had previously praised Ivanov's work, to describe him as a "miniature Gorky" – "Not a prostitute by nature, he preferred to remain quiet as long as possible but the time came when silence meant civil and perhaps physical annihilation: it is not a 'creative hatred' that guides the pen of these writers but paralysing fear."
 His last novel was The Taking of Berlin (1945).
-In 1953, he published some reminiscences, Encounters with Maxim Gorky His final work consisted of travel notes, published just before his death.
+In 1953, he published some reminiscences, Encounters with Maxim Gorky.
+His final work consisted of travel notes, published just before his death.